 The ongoing COVID-19 pandemic continues to evolve and has already resulted in a significant disruption of global financial markets.
-If the disruption persists and deepens, we could experience an inability to access additional capital, which could in the future negatively affect our operations.
+If the disruption continues or future variants of COVID-19 emerge globally we could experience an inability to access additional capital, which could in the future negatively affect our operations.